I am a keen QSL card collector. Please send your QSL card if we have had a QSO.

 2. Rippletech TZ-WD-1740 rotary diople (for 17m, 40m & 6m) @ 17 metres high.
 On wind up tower.

 3. Diamond KV5, 5 band (80m-10m) vertical antenna.

 4. Full size G5RV (Manufactured by W8AMZ) (102 feet long), facing east-west @ 10 metres high.

 5. Buddipole Deluxe (for portable work)

-6. SOTA beams 40/20 m dipole with squid pole (for portable work)
+6. SOTA beams 40/20 m linked dipole with 7 metre squid pole (for portable work)

 7. Multi band vertical antenna (for portable work)

 I have just completed (26th November, 2011), putting up a 17metre high wind up / tilt over tower.

 Above:- My new 17m wind up / tilt over tower with Hy Gain TH3jrs & Rippletech rotary dipole.

 Above:- My Hy Gain 3 el yagi (on left) and my Diamond KV5 5 band vertical (on right).